SchulzLab/RAPID/README.md

 -ft | --filetype | BAM/SAM/fq : Mention either BAM/SAM or FASTQ.
 Default FASTQ
 -a | --annot |  bed file with regions that should be annotated with read alignments (Multiple Bed files should be separated by commas)
--r | --rapid | set location of the rapid installation bin folder (e.g. /home/software/RAPID/bin/) if not in PATH
+-r | --rapid | set location of the rapid installation bin folder (e.g. /home/software/RAPID/bin/) if not in PATH -i | --index | set location of the bowtie2 index for alignment
- | --bam=yes | create sorted and indexed bam file (default no, needs samtools on path)
--i | --index | set location of the bowtie2 index for alignment
  | --contamin=yes | use a double alignment step first aligning to a contamination file (default no)
  | --indexco | set location of the contamination bowtie2 index for alignment (only with contamin=yes)